Photosynq/PhotosynQ-Documentation/docs/tutorials/data-collection.md

 Once you have completed a measurement you will have the opportunity to examine it before submitting it to the website.
 Lets take a quick tour of your measurement!

-::: warning
+::: warning Note
-**Note:** This section of the tutorial covers the default MultispeQ plant health protocol: **Leaf Photosynthesis v1.0**, and may not represent the results from other protocols.
+This section of the tutorial covers the default MultispeQ plant health protocol: **Leaf Photosynthesis v1.0**, and may not represent the results from other protocols.
 :::

 The graphical representation of the measurement is called a **trace**.
 The parameters output by the PhotosynQ platform are generated from values within this trace.